SDS-Architect/Synthetic_Data_System/README.md

 The system was built around medical data and hence may not be suitable for all your needs, if you've small data or data with few categories then I would highly recommend looking at alternative synthetic methods - e.g. SMOTE.
 We wanted to release the system for transparency, feedback and that it might help people with data science as the methods used should translate to non-medical data.

+##### Important research update: This system DOES NOT build in Differential Privacy - see Cautions and Notes Section

 ### Access needs
 If you have any access needs (such as large print), please don't hesitate to contact me!